 The exercise terms of the warrants may be adjusted in certain circumstances.
-An adjustment to the number of shares of common stock that will be issued on the exercise of the warrants or an adjustment to the exercise price of the warrants (or, in certain circumstances, a failure to make adjustments) may be treated as a taxable deemed distribution to a holder of the warrants, even if such holder does not receive any cash or other property in connection with the adjustment.
+An adjustment to the number of shares of Common Stock that will be issued on the exercise of the warrants or an adjustment to the exercise price of the warrants (or, in certain circumstances, a failure to make adjustments) may be treated as a taxable deemed distribution to a holder of the warrants, even if such holder does not receive any cash or other property in connection with the adjustment.
 Holders of the warrants should consult their professional tax advisors regarding the proper treatment of any adjustments to the warrants.

-Sales of our currently issued and outstanding stock may become freely tradable pursuant to Rule 144 and sales of such shares may have a depressive effect on the share price of our common stock.
+Sales of our currently issued and outstanding stock may become freely tradable pursuant to Rule 144 and sales of such shares may have a depressive effect on the share price of our Common Stock.

-Many of the outstanding shares of common stock are "restricted securities" within the meaning of Rule 144.
+Many of the outstanding shares of Common Stock are "restricted securities" within the meaning of Rule 144.
 As restricted securities, these shares may be resold only pursuant to an effective registration statement or under the requirements of Rule 144 or other applicable exemptions from registration under the Securities Act and as required under applicable state securities laws.
-Rule 144 provides, in part, that a non-affiliate who has held restricted securities for a period of at least six months may sell their shares of common stock.
-Under Rule 144, affiliates who have held restricted securities for a period of at least six months may, under certain conditions, sell every three months, in brokerage transactions, a number of shares that does not exceed the greater of 1% of a company's outstanding shares of common stock or the average weekly trading volume during the four calendar weeks prior to the sale.
-A sale under Rule 144 or under any other exemption from the Securities Act, if available, or pursuant to subsequent registrations of our shares of common stock, may have a depressive effect upon the price of our shares of common stock.
+Rule 144 provides, in part, that a non-affiliate who has held restricted securities for a period of at least six months may sell their shares of Common Stock.
+Under Rule 144, affiliates who have held restricted securities for a period of at least six months may, under certain conditions, sell every three months, in brokerage transactions, a number of shares that does not exceed the greater of 1% of a company's outstanding shares of Common Stock or the average weekly trading volume during the four calendar weeks prior to the sale.
+A sale under Rule 144 or under any other exemption from the Securities Act, if available, or pursuant to subsequent registrations of our shares of Common Stock, may have a depressive effect upon the price of our shares of Common Stock.

-We do not plan to declare or pay any dividends to our stockholders in the near future.
+The Company does not plan to declare or pay any dividends to our stockholders in the near future.

-We have not declared any dividends in the past, and we do not intend to distribute dividends in the near future.
+The Company has not declared any dividends in the past, and the Company does not intend to distribute dividends in the near future.
 The declaration, payment and amount of any future dividends will be made at the discretion of our Board and will depend upon, among other things, the results of operations, cash flows and financial condition, operating and capital requirements, and other factors as our Board considers relevant.
 There is no assurance that future dividends will be paid, and if dividends are paid, there is no assurance with respect to the amount of any such dividend.

-We incur significant costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.
+The Company incurs significant costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.